corgikit/pancake-document/governance/lottery/lottery-contract.md

                     // Update numberAddressesInPreviousBracket
                     numberAddressesInPreviousBracket = _numberTicketsPerLotteryId[_lotteryId][transformedWinningNumber];
                 }
-                // A. No CAKE to distribute, they are added to the amount to withdraw to treasury address } else {
+                // A. No ZDEX to distribute, they are added to the amount to withdraw to treasury address } else {
-                _lotteries[_lotteryId].cakePerBracket[j] = 0;
+                _lotteries[_lotteryId].zDexPerBracket[j] = 0;

                 amountToWithdrawToTreasury +=
                     (_lotteries[_lotteryId].rewardsBreakdown[j] * amountToShareToWinners) /